 This means that as well as paying the unit rate for the energy you use, you'll pay a little extra to go towards what you owe.

-To get a meter reading from your prepayment meter, you will usually have to press a button on the meter (sometimes it's blue).
+To get a meter reading from your prepayment meter, you'll usually have to press a button on the meter (sometimes it's blue).

 This will change the display from showing the remaining credit to showing the actual reading.
 From there on, it's just like taking a normal meter reading.

-If you've moved to a new home that has a prepayment meter, it's vital that you register with the energy company as the new account holder.
+If you've moved to a new home that has a prepayment meter, you must register with the energy company as the new account holder.
 If you don't, you could end up paying the wrong rates because the previous occupier could be in debt to the energy supplier.

 There are three main types of prepayment meters: key meters, smart card meters and smart prepayment meters.
 The first two work in a very similar way, and smart prepayment meters work slightly differently.

 A gas or electric key meter uses a special electronic key with your tariff information on it.
-A smart card meanwhile sends your latest information through to your supplier when toped up.
+A smart card meanwhile sends your latest information through to your supplier when topped up.

 If you lose your prepayment meter key or smart card, don't worry.
 You can simply contact your supplier to get a new one sent out, but in the meantime your supplier should be able to authorise a temporary card from your nearest PayPoint, PayZone or Post Office.
 If this isn't possible, you might require an emergency callout which will involve a charge.
 When you move into a property with a prepayment meter you should contact your supplier and clarify exactly what happens if you can't find your card or token.